Pine Rivers State High School: Publications

-Rivers Review

-Pine Rivers High School releases a fortnightly newsletter to the school community titled "Rivers Review".
-The newsletter contains brief summaries of student achievements in the two weeks, in addition to notifying parents on upcoming events, important happenings and reminders.

 PRISM

 Pine Rivers also releases an annual yearbook, entitled "PRISM".
 This magazine is a free yearbook available to the students and teachers at the conclusion of the school year and includes photos of various school events, list of annual highlights, achievements and a complete record of the student and teacher cohort.
 Previously, the publication has been compiled and designed by a class of Year 12 Senior Students known as the 'PRISM Committee', however since 2015 the magazine has been formed by a group of older students and teachers, most notably a Year 10 Information Communication and Technology class.

 Events

 Pine Rivers High School has an extensive background in both communal and school-based events.
 The various causes of the events range from the general enjoyment of students to showcasing the school to the public.
 The school also promotes various public events including Harmony Day, Anzac Day and NAIDOC Week.